In-Vitro Fertilization (IVF)

 Your healthcare provider will order tests to analyze the man’s semen quality and sperm count.
 For women, the tests provide an accurate analysis of your reproductive health.
 It is done to determine whether you are a good candidate for IVF.
 The next steps involve:

 The fertilized eggs are called embryos.
-Your healthcare provider might freeze a few embryos in case the IVF process fails and you choose to undergo another IVF cycle.
+Embryologists at our IVF center in Lahore freeze a few embryos in case the IVF process fails and you choose to undergo another IVF cycle.

 Fertility treatment through IVF involves a series of stages that are carefully planned and conducted at our fertility clinic.
 Here’s a detailed breakdown of the IVF process and stages.